viamrobotics/docs/docs/components/base.md

 ### Spin

-Move the base in a spinning motion, rotating it to the given angle (degrees) at the given angular velocity (degrees/sec).
+Turn the base in place, rotating it to the given angle (degrees) at the given angular velocity (degrees/sec).

 {{< tabs >}}
 {{% tab name="Python" %}}